 Details about the Colosseum Tickets>

-On January 5th, entrance to the Colosseum is free and no reservation is possible.
+On January 5th, the entrance to the Colosseum is free and no reservation is possible.
 Due to the high demand, there are long waiting times for the issue of free tickets as well as for the security check.
 On January 1st, the Colosseum Archeopark is closed like all the museums in Rome.

 Sunday, January 5th, admission to all National Museums is free.
 Any other day with free admission will be decided by each museum itself.
 All information and opening times can be found in the list of museums.